-For the first time in almost 40 years, the deadline in Texas to render personal property and to file a protest has CHANGED with little notice to taxpayers.
+For the first time in almost 40 years, the deadline in Texas to render personal property and to file an appeal has CHANGED with little notice to taxpayers.

-The OLD deadline to file a property tax protest in Texas was May 31st.
-The deadline to render personal property was April 15th.
+The OLD deadline to file a property tax appeal in Texas was May 31st.
+The deadline to render personal property was April 30th.
 That is a 15-day change in the deadline!

 A few weeks ago I was speaking at a luncheon on property taxes to real estate industry professionals.
 I decided to take a quick poll and ask the audience:

-“How many of you know about the protest deadline changes this year?”
+“How many of you know about the appeal deadline changes this year?”

 Do you know how many people raised their hand??

 I thought: “How is this possible?
-Out of 80 real estate professionals, none of them knew there was a change in the deadline to protest?”
+Out of 80 real estate professionals, none of them knew there was a change in the deadline to appeal?”

 But that was the case.
 And I imagine that is the case among thousands of property owners across Texas.